-- A day starts when the vessel leaves the home port and ends when the vessel returns
+- The charter period begins when the vessel leaves the home port and ends when the vessel

-to the home port.
-Once the vessel leaves the dock, the full rate will be charged regardless
+returns to the home port.
+Once the vessel leaves the dock, the full rate will be charged

 - Request for Service forms are to be turned in at least five working days before the

 departure of any trip.
-Trip cancellations must be received at least five working days
+Trip cancellations must be received at least five business

-prior to departure or ½ the normal day rate will be charged.
-There will be no charge
+days prior to departure or half of the daily rate will be charged.
+There will be no

-- The Captain will monitor weather conditions before departure and advise the field
+- The Captain will monitor weather conditions before departure and advise the chief

 - All sampling equipment and consumables will be provided by the chartering researchers